MicrosoftDocs/dynamics365-guidance/guidance/resources/test-load-tests-scaling.md

 ## Test users

 When you test components of Microsoft Power Platform at a high scale, we recommend that you *scale out* the volume of traffic that virtual users generate across a collection of *test users*.
-A test user is an Azure Active Directory (Azure AD) user that is configured to run the virtual user traffic when you test at scale.
+A test user is a Microsoft Entra ID user that is configured to run the virtual user traffic when you test at scale.
 You configure the user accounts specifically for testing purposes.

 Test users must meet the following requirements: